 The fruit of Boronia are described as a schizocarp-capsule; a capsule that splits into even segments, which each segment called a coccus.
 The fruit are 4 to 5 mm long and 2.5 to 3 mm wide.

+A desirable garden plant in flower from late winter.
 This species requires a moist and well drained situation and not allowed to dry out for garden situations.

 Propagation of B. ledifolia from seed is difficult.
 Propagation from cuttings of current season’s growth can be slow to strike as well, but is an effective method.

 Boronia – after Fransesco Borone (1769-1794), an 18th century Italian botanist who assisted John Sibthorpe.
-Allegedly, he died at age 25 due to falling out a window whilst collecting plant material!
+Allegedly, he died at age 25 due to falling out a window whilst collecting plant material.

-Not considered to be at risk in the wild.
+This species is not considered to be at risk of extinction in the wild.